Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.2/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 -  The Weapon Card has a toggle option between English/French.
  - The Explosive Elemental Color Glow has a toggle option between On/Off
   - The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).
   - The Moxxi skin has a toggle option between:
     - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
-    - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
+    - The Moxxi Signature *Elegance* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
+    - The Moxxi Signature *Pinky* Edition: To feel the glamour in pink, like a Barbie girl in a Barbie world.

 ... and few fix: